Michigan Sexual Harassment Lawyers

 Your consultation with our Michigan sexual harassment lawyer is free and completely confidential.
 And your employer is not allowed to retaliate.

-If you or a loved one has a sexual harassment claim relating to an employer in Flint, Saginaw, Traverse City or anywhere in Michigan, e-mail or call Jay Trucks & Associates, PC for a free consultation with a Michigan sexual harassment and discrimination lawyer.
+If you or a loved one has a sexual harassment claim relating to an employer in Detroit, Bay City, Lansing, Flint, Saginaw, Traverse City or anywhere in Michigan, e-mail or call Jay Trucks & Associates, PC for a free consultation with a Michigan sexual harassment and discrimination lawyer.

 If you have questions about these or other workplace issues, e-mail or call Jay Trucks & Associates, PC for a free consultation with an experienced Michigan sexual harassment lawyer.